-- 11.32.
-A Local Development Order (LDO) is prepared by us and grants planning permission to specific types of development within a defined area.
-For example, Milton Park is covered by an LDO. - 11.33.
-The purpose of the LDO is to streamline the planning process by removing the need for developers to make a planning application to the council provided that the development meets set parameters. - 11.34.
+- 11.33.11.34.
+A Local Development Order ('LDO') is prepared (and, in following years, reviewed) by the district council.
+It grants planning permission to specific types of development within a defined area.
+For example, Milton Park is covered by an LDO. - 11.34.11.35.
+The purpose of the LDO is to streamline the planning process by removing the need for developers to make a planning application to the council, provided that the development meets set parameters. - 11.35.11.36.
 The extent of public consultation will depend on the nature and scale of the proposal.
-For example, an LDO for a specific site may require focused consultation with local residents and/or the town or parish council. - 11.35.
-Proposals for a Local Development Order that cover a broader scope may require wider and proportionate consultation where necessary. - 11.36.
-Figure 6 shows the key stages when preparing a Local Development Order.
+For example, an LDO for a specific site may require focused consultation with local residents and/or the town or parish council/meeting. - 11.36.11.37.
+Proposals for an LDO that cover a broader scope may require wider and proportionate consultation where necessary. - 11.37.11.38.
+Figure 7 shows the key stages when preparing (and, where necessary, reviewing) an LDO.

-Figure 6: Key stages required in the preparation of a Local Development Order (LDO)
+Figure 7: Key Stages Required in the Preparation of a Local Development Order (LDO)